DataBiosphere/data-portal/content/apis/api-documentation/apis.md

+---
+title: "HCA DCP APIs"
+description: "Overview of the HCA DCP ingest and data access APIs."
+---
 # HCA DCP APIs

-The HCA DCP provides APIs for programatic ingest and access of data and metadata.
+The HCA DCP provides APIs for programmatic ingest and access of data and metadata.

 ## Data Browser API